 Kudoer segment Characterized by: The opportunity seekers are Kudoers who reported shifts in all three sources of behaviour: capability, motivation, and opportunity.
 High Circle engagement Family and independence as top values Disappointed by lack of variety &amp; flexibility of other services The get up and go'ers are Kudoers who reported shifts in at least one source of behaviour - mainly, motivation and in some cases, opportunity.
-High Circle engagement Purpose &amp; inclusion are top values Strong initiative takers The busy bees are Kudoers who have yet to reap the benefits of Kudoz and yet still profess its value as a shaper of aspirations and future orientation.
-Some Circle engagement Highly scheduled and time poor Health &amp; safety among values
+High Circle engagement Purpose &amp; inclusion are top values Strong initiative takers The busy bees are Kudoers who have yet to reap the benefits of Kudoz and Some Circle engagementHighly scheduled and time poor yet still profess its value as a shaper of aspirations and future orientation.

+• Health & safety among values